ffbsee/ffbsee-ansible/README.md

  Usage
 ---

 There is an Ansible-Playbook for each Gateway.
-To deplay the latest changes on an gateway or the whole setup sinply execute on your own machine:
+To deplay the latest changes on an gateway or the whole setup simply execute on your own machine:

 ansible-playbook $GATEWAY.yml